 |Average rainfall (mm)||1.8||7.9||7||40||110.2||89.1||108.9||142.5||241||154.5||54.1||17.5||974.5|

-Mountain Climate - Aruchnachal Pradesh, Himanchal Pradesh, Jammu & Kashmir, Sikkim, northeastern Uttaranchal
+Mountain Climate in India - Aruchnachal Pradesh, Himanchal Pradesh, Jammu & Kashmir, Sikkim, northeastern Uttaranchal

 Shockingly, for a a country that shares the highest mountains in the world, the climate is very different in the extreme north of India.
 But claiming there is one climate in this area is simplistic, as the temperature drops over half a degree for every 100m you climb, leading to a gigantic difference in temperature between the lower highlands and the peaks.
 The amount rain or snow depends on the location in the Himalayas.
 The north side is dry, but gets snow in winter and spring.
 The southern side gets a lot more precipitation.
 Rain is most common between 1000m (3,200ft) and 2300m (7,500ft) above sea level.
 Snow is common in the winter months above 1,500m (4,900ft).
 Below is teh climate data for Gangtok, which experiences a sub-tropical highland climate: